 Partner performance: Track the performance of your suppliers, customers, or affiliates

 The marketing team for a new classroom management app wants to advertise on high-end education publishers.
-The team creates a custom category containing 20 publisher sites, enabling them to identify the best-performing publishers in the group based on traffic share and engagement, in addition to understanding the traffic sources and their quality for each site, and for the group as a whole.
-They can also identify publishers that have increased in rank from the previous month, which indicates that their engagement and traffic is improving.
-Based on this information, the team can close in on those publishers that are worth the company’s advertising budget, improving their chances for positive ROI.
+The team creates a custom category containing 20 publisher sites, enabling them to identify the best-performing publishers in the group based on traffic share and engagement.
+This helps the team to understand the traffic sources and their quality for each site and the group as a whole.
+They can also identify publishers that have increased in rank from the previous month, which indicates that their engagement and traffic are improving.
+Based on this information, the team can close in on those publishers worth the company’s advertising budget, improving their chances for positive ROI.